mrpotatoes-cs-101/trees/README.md

 more difficult than actually doing the work.
 So, to learn, and so that I can remember, I have decided to put together a CS101 "course" all in github for self teaching.
 Hopefully everything is really easy to follow along.

+## Prerequisites
+* Know Java or some sort of programming language.
+  * I will not cover this and assume you know static vs non-static, member variables, inheritance et al, creating/running unit tests.
+* Netbeans/Eclipse
+  * This code should run directly if you download it.
+* (optional) Git

 ## How to use
 * Start with the docs and they are in order.